 At Blue Raven Solar, we have three values helping us stay aligned with our mission statement and to bring solar to homeowners across the nation.

-1. Develop a High-Trust Culture
+- Develop a High-Trust Culture

-2. Be Efficient
+- Be Efficient

-3. Continuously Improve
+- Continuously Improve

 Our second value, “Be Efficient,” means four things for us:

-2a: Produce results that are worth more than they cost to deliver
+2A: Produce results that are worth more than they cost to deliver

-2b: Obsessively reduce cycle times in every area
+2B: Obsessively reduce cycle times in every area

-2c: Keep the sales and field experience simple (even if it means adding complexity elsewhere)
+2C: Keep the sales and field experience simple (even if it means adding complexity elsewhere)

-2d: Stay lean – eliminate unnecessary costs (even through periods of rapid growth)
+2D: Stay lean – eliminate unnecessary costs (even through periods of rapid growth)

 In a meeting a few weeks ago, a new hire’s response stood out to me.
 “Our jobs are hard, but their jobs are really hard.”
 “What do you mean?”
 I asked.
 “Well, in an office, we have air conditioning and computers and a desk.
 We work in a structured environment.
-In the field, you never know what you’re going to get.
+In the field, you never know what you are getting into.
 You work in the real world.
-You face weather.
-You run into unexpected situations and you need to adapt.”
+You face the weather.
+You run into unexpected situations, and you need to adapt.”

-In cases where some degree of complexity must be added to accommodate a scaling operation, the rationale should never be to simplify somebody’s job in the office.
+In some cases where complexity must be added to accommodate a scaling operation, the rationale should never be to simplify somebody’s job in the office.
 In my experience, this is too often the rationale for making a change.
 Adding complexity to remote teams must be carefully considered and always be in service to another value of ours.